Planning MethodologyCopyright: © ISAC

 The course "Planning Methodology" is relevant for the following study courses:

 - B.Sc.
-Civil engineering
+Civil Engineering

 - B.Sc.
-Mobility and transport
+Business Administration and Engineering

 - B.Sc.
-Applied geography
+Applied Geography

 - M.Sc.
-Applied geography
+Applied Geography

 - M.Sc.
 Economic Geography